Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 ### A. The 200 RP Budget and The Rule of Duplicates

-Your main deck—which encompasses all Units, Leaders, Assets, Events, Upgrades, and Terrain cards—must contain a collection of cards with a maximum total Requisition Point (RP) value of 200.
+Your main deck—which encompasses all Units, Leaders, Assets, Events, Upgrades, and Terrain cards—must contain exactly 40 to 60 physical cards with a maximum total Requisition Point (RP) value of 200.
 Command Points (CP) are strictly reserved as a runtime action currency and do not govern deck construction.
-There is no minimum or maximum limit on the physical number of cards within the main deck; the cumulative RP cost alone dictates the deck's volume.
-You may choose to field a massive swarm of inexpensive units or a highly concentrated strike force of elite entities, provided the total cost does not exceed 200 RP.
+The mathematical cost dictates the deck's power density, while the 40 to 60 card limit mathematically bounds the physical volume to ensure competitive consistency.
+You may choose to field a swarm of inexpensive units or a concentrated strike force of elite entities, provided the total cost does not exceed 200 RP and the card count remains strictly between 40 and 60.

 To ensure deck diversity and prevent strategic monopolization, Quantum Nexus strictly enforces the **Rule of Duplicates**.
 As defined by the universal card properties, every card features a printed Duplicates stat.
 The combined quantity of a specific card across both your main deck and your sideboard must never exceed this printed numerical limit under any circumstances.